TABLE OF CONTENT

 Choosing the Right Cloud Model for Your Business

-So, which model should you choose?
+So, which model should you choose, whether SaaS app development services or any one from PaaS and IaaS?
 It depends on:

 • Your team’s technical skills: If you lack a strong IT team, SaaS is ideal.
 Have devs?
 PaaS works.
 Want full control?
 Go with IaaS.